The international forward guidance transmission under a global liquidity trap

-First, the magnitude of the risk aversion coefficient of household consumption (CRRA) plays an important role in determining the beggar-thy-neighbor and prosper-thy-neighbor effects in foreign economies.
-In other words, in the case where households behave in a risk-averse manner (CRRA $>$ 1), home FG has negative economic effects on the foreign country with symmetric economic structure.
-On the other hand, if households are risk averse, home FG has the opposite economic effect on the counterpart country.
-Second, if households are risk-averse, both countries would be better off adopting FG policies if the central bank's objective is to minimize individual country welfare losses rather than to minimize global welfare losses.
-Furthermore, if the home country extends the duration of FG over its counterpart, there will be a duration of FG that minimizes the welfare loss of the home country.
-Third, we point out the possibility of interesting FG bargaining in which either the central banks of the two countries adopt the same number of quarters of FG in a coordinated manner or, conversely, one of the central banks deviates from policy coordination.
-In sum, our study underscores the interesting result that bargaining about FG duration between two countries of roughly equal economic size is not a straightforward process.
+First, the magnitude of the constant risk aversion coefficient (CRRA) is important in determining the beggar-thy-neighbor and prosper-thy-neighbor effects in foreign economies when the home country only faces the ZLB.
+In other words, when the CRRA coefficient is less than one, home FG has a negative economic effect on the foreign country with a symmetrical economic structure.
+If the CRRA coefficient is greater than unity, home FG has the inverse economic effect on the counterpart country.
+Second, both countries may benefit from adopting only the home country's FG policies when the home central bank only faces the ZLB.
+Furthermore, extending the duration of FG over its counterpart will result in a duration of FG that minimizes the home country's welfare loss.
+Third, we discuss the potential benefit of the FG interaction effect between two countries.
+Thus, we argue the possibility that by adopting the same duration of FG quarters, home and foreign central banks can benefit from monetary policy coordination.
+It should be noted, however, that such international policy cooperation may not always be possible because home and foreign central banks have incentives to deviate from such cooperation, and further investigation of this issue is beyond the scope of this paper.